Billie Jean: Reception

 "Billie Jean" has been recognized with numerous awards and honors.
 At the 1984 Grammy Awards the song earned Jackson two of a record eight awards; Best R&B Song and Best R&B Male Vocal Performance.
 It won the Billboard Music Award for favorite dance/disco 12" LP, and the magazine's 1980's poll named "Billie Jean" as the "Black Single of the Decade".
 The American Music Awards recognized the track as the Favorite Pop/Rock Single, while Cash Box honored the song with the awards for Top Pop Single and Top Black Single.
 The track was recognized with the Top International Single award by the Canadian Black Music Awards and awarded the Black Gold Award for Single of the Year.
 "Billie Jean" has also been awarded for its sales.
 It won the National Association of Recording Merchandisers Gift of Music award for best-selling single in 1984.
 By 1989, the standard format single was certified platinum by the Recording Industry Association of America, for shipments of at least one million units.
 The digital sales of "Billie Jean" were certified gold in 2005, for shipments of at least 500,000 units.
-In May 2014, a viral video of a high school-aged teenager imitating Jackson's Motown 25 performance of the song helped the song re-enter the Billboard Hot 100 at number 14, with much of its chart performance was 95% credited to streams of the viral video.
+In May 2014, a viral video of a high school-aged teenager imitating Jackson's Motown 25 performance of the song helped the song re-enter the Billboard Hot 100 at number 14, with 95% of its chart points credited to streams of the song following the popularity of viral video.
 On August 29, 2022, the digital sales of "Billie Jean" were certified Diamond in US.

-"Billie Jean" enters the Billboard Global 200 chart where it peaked at 137 on the issue date January 15, 2022.

 Music video

-MTV initially refused to air the video for "Billie Jean", as the network's executives felt black music did not fit into "rock"-centered network.
-Walter Yetnikoff, the president of Jackson's record company CBS Records, was enraged by their refusal to play the video in spite of Jackson's success as a musical artist.
-Yetnikoff threatened to go public with MTV's stance on racial discrimination: "I said to MTV, 'I'm pulling everything we have off the air, all our product.
+MTV initially refused to air the video for "Billie Jean", as the network's executives felt black music did not fit into its "rock"-centered programming at the time.
+Enraged by their refusal despite Jackson's success as a musical artist, Walter Yetnikoff, the president of Jackson's record company CBS Records, threatened to expose MTV's stance on racial discrimination: "I said to MTV, 'I'm pulling everything we have off the air, all our product.
 I'm not going to give you any more videos.
 And I'm going to go public and fucking tell them about the fact you don't want to play music by a black guy.'"
-MTV relented and the "Billie Jean" music video debuted on March 10, 1983.
+MTV relented and premiered the "Billie Jean" music video on March 10, 1983.
 After the video was aired in heavy rotation, Thriller went on to sell an additional 10 million copies.
 It was one of the first videos by a black artist to be aired regularly by the channel.